emmeowzing/dynamic-continuation-orb/README.md

 ### How it works

-You'll need to add this orb, as well as an `extend` job to your workflow (likely appended to the end), and the `setup` keyword, such as
+You'll need to add this orb, as well as a `continue` job to your workflow (likely appended to the end), and the `setup` keyword, such as

 ```
 setup: true